devoln/synthgen-particles-win/README.md

 # Flying Particles
- This is a 4k intro project with stateless particles. <br/>
+ This is a 4k intro project with stateless particles.

- Particle trajectory, size, color and other parameters are defined by function depending on time.<br/>
+ Particle trajectory, size, color and other parameters are defined by function depending on time.

- So this implementation allows you to easily control animation time.<br/>
+ So this implementation allows you to easily control animation time.

 # Controls
- This demo supports control of various particle system parameters.<br/>
+ This demo supports control of various particle system parameters:

- To change size and number of particles use keys 1-9.<br/>
+- To change size and number of particles use keys 1-9.
- You can change speed of the demo with Shift and Ctrl buttons.<br/>
+- You can change speed of the demo with Shift and Ctrl buttons.
- Use Left and Right arrow keys to change the direction of animation time.<br/>
+- Use Left and Right arrow keys to change the direction of animation time.
- Up and down arrows while pressed speed up animation x5 in forward and backward directions respectively.<br/>
+- Up and down arrows while pressed speed up animation x5 in forward and backward directions respectively.
- P - pause\resume.<br/>
+- P - pause\resume.
- I - restart particle animation.<br/>
+- I - restart particle animation.

 # Описание на русском языке (in Russian)